hien2706/Real-Time-Batch-Processing-and-Analysis-for-Recruitment-Platform/README.md

 | spend_hour               | double   |
 | sources                  | text     |

-Change Data Capture (CDC) mechanisms were implemented to continuously monitor Cassandra for updates and efficiently propagate those changes to MySQL, ensuring data consistency between the two databases.
+Change Data Capture (CDC) was implemented by continuously comparing the maximum ts timestamp from Cassandra with the maximum updated_at timestamp from MySQL.
+If Cassandra's ts is later, the corresponding data is transformed and loaded into MySQL, ensuring data consistency.

 ## Visualization
  A Grafana dashboard connected to MySQL provides near real-time visualizations and monitoring